 - bacterial responses to environmental variations and their role in Staphylococcus aureus pathogenesis and interactions with the host;

-- the impact of variations in the bacterial envelope on host–pathogen interactions, the formation of biofilms, and the innate immune response;
+- the impact of bacterial cell envelope dynamics on host–pathogen interactions, biofilm formation, and the innate immune response;

 Illustration - Copyright Institut Pasteur

 Caption - A cluster of Staphylococcus aureus bacteria observed through electron microscopy

 > Signaling and Pathogenesis of Staphylococci Research Group